-5.3.5 Building and physical premises safety, including the identification of and protection from hazards, bodies of water, and vehicular traffic.
+- 5.3.5 Building and physical premises safety, including the identification of and protection from hazards, bodies of water, and vehicular traffic. - a.
+Standard(s) - i.
+Provide a brief description of the standard(s).
+This description should identify the practices which must be implemented by child care programs.